chocolatey/docs/input/en-us/create/functions/get-viruscheckvalid.md

 ## Description

 Run a runtime malware check against downloaded resources prior to allowing Chocolatey to execute a file.
-This is available in 0.9.10+ only in Pro / Business editions.
+This is only available in Pro / Business editions.

 ## Notes